scala/docs.scala-lang/_overviews/scala3-contribution/procedures-inspection.md

 scala3/scalac -print-tasty $here/out/Foo.tasty
 ```

-We see output such as the following:
+With sbt command `issue tasty` you will see output such as the following:

 ```
 --------------------------------------------------------------------------------